DylDevs/ETS2-Lane-Assist-Mockup/CHECKLIST.md

 Checklist of things to impliment/fix before 1.0

-ETA: October ??
-(Subject to change), This project is on the back burner, I am learning HTML and making a website.
-I will finish 1.0 as soon as I can.

-Completed items will be marked with "✓"
+ETA: Should be released today or early tommorow Completed items will be marked with "✓"

-12\17 Completed
+14\16 Completed

 - Create performance page ✓ (Plugins page created, Nothing, except sidebar buttons, on this page work)
 - Create Plugins page ✓ (Plugins page created, None of the buttons, except sidebar buttons, on this page work)
 - Create Panels page ✓ (Panels page created, None of the buttons, except sidebar buttons, on this page work)
-- Make directories simpler and more understandable (Note: Directories will be better than right now in 1.0, in 2.0 directories will be simplified)
+- Make directories simpler and more understandable ✓ (Note: Directories will be better than right now in 1.0, in 2.0 directories will be simplified)
 - Finish Installer.py ✓ (Finished, might make a couple tweaks)
 - Finish update.py ✓ (Finished)
 - Finish Run.py ✓ (run.py now works and starts lane_assist.py)